Yastrzemski homers in 12th to lift Giants over Mets 3-2

-SAN FRANCISCO (AP) — Mike Yastrzemski homered with one out in the bottom of the 12th inning to give the San Francisco Giants a 3-2 victory over the New York Mets on Sunday.
+The 28-year-old rookie homered with one out in the bottom of the 12th inning to give the Giants a 3-2 victory over the New York Mets on Sunday.

+“We’re a bunch of grinders right now,” Yastrzemski said.
+“It’s fun being a part of something like this.
+For most of us, we just want to win today.
+It doesn’t matter what happens, we’re going to try to win ballgames regardless of who’s in the clubhouse.”

+A month ago, Zaidi seemed to have an easy choice.
+But with the surging Giants (50-50) having won 15 of 18 to get back to .500, San Francisco’s front office has had to rethink things.

 The Giants hadn’t had a hit since the fourth when Yastrzemski lofted a full-count pitch from Robert Gsellman (1-2) the other way into the left-center stands.
 Yastrzemski is the grandson of Hall of Fame slugger Carl Yastrzemski.

-Buster Posey had two hits and scored twice to help the surging Giants (50-50) get back to .500 with their 15th win in 18 games.
-San Francisco took three of four from New York for its first series win over the Mets since 2014.
-All three wins came in extra innings.
+“It’s fun to watch how the different guys have done something different to help us win,” San Francisco manager Bruce Bochy said.
+“To win these close games, it does a lot for a club.
+The three we won could have gone either way.”

-Zach Green added two singles in his major league debut for the Giants.
+Zach Green added two hits in his major league debut for the Giants.

 Michael Conforto homered into McCovey Cove for the Mets.
 Amed Rosario also went deep, but New York managed only two hits over the final 10 innings.
 Todd Frazier struck out swinging four times before reaching on an infield single in the 12th.